Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions

 \subsection{Quantum Channels}

-The quantum internet is a large quantum network that represents an alternative to replace global classical internet, where various end nodes are connected via classical and quantum channels.
-A continuous quantum channel is created until all the end nodes are connected.
-The classical information, entanglement assisted classical information, as well as quantum information can be sent through quantum channels.
-As seen in teleportation of data qubit $\big|\phi_D\big\rangle$, EPR or Bell pairs that are generated, are distributed to Alice and Bob through a quantum channel.
-Now, this quantum channel can be a free space channel for sending quantum information to long distances or can be fiber based channels which can be used to send quantum information to shorter distances.
-How efficiently an entanglement can be distributed, depends upon the capacity of a channel and entanglement distribution process, which is mainly limited by the photon loss in channel that scales exponentially in a usual scenario.
-The communication channel capacity defines the ability of the channel to deliver the information from Alice to Bob, in a faithful and recoverable way.
-Classical channel capacity calculation are well understood in \cite{shannon1948mathematical}.
-But for measuring the capacity of quantum channels, wide range of calculations exist.
+The QI is an inherently secure network that will be implemented along with classical internet, where end nodes will be connected via classical and quantum channels.
+A continuous quantum channel is created until all the end nodes are connected as shown in \textbf{Fig. \ref{fig:Fig 2}}.
+The classical information as well as quantum information can be sent through quantum channels.
+As seen in teleportation of data qubit $\big|\phi_D\big\rangle$, EPR pairs that are generated, are distributed to Alice and Bob through a quantum channel.
+Now, this channel can be a free space channel for sending quantum information to long distances or can be fiber based channels, which can be used to send quantum information to relatively shorter distances.
+How efficiently an entanglement can be distributed depends upon the capacity of a channel and entanglement distribution process, which is mainly limited by the photon loss in channel that scales exponentially in a usual scenario.
+The communication channel capacity defines the ability of the channel to deliver the information from Alice to Bob in a faithful and recoverable way.

-The steps of quantum communication through quantum channels differs from the communication through classical channels in many ways.
-In quantum channel, communication of quantum information takes place in three different phases: \begin{itemize} \item \textbf{Channel encoding phase}, where sender Alice encodes or prepares the quantum state to be sent to the destination Bob, so that the information encoded compensates for the noise in channel. \item Next Phase is \textbf{quantum evolution phase}, where quantum information is put on the quantum channel, which maps the information to the receiver Bob. \item Final phase is \textbf{decoding phase}, which includes quantum information to be decoded by destination Bob.
+The steps of quantum communication through quantum channels differ from the communication through classical channels in many ways.
+In quantum channel, communication of quantum information takes place in three different phases: \begin{itemize} \item \textbf{Channel encoding phase}, where sender Alice encodes or prepares the quantum state to be sent to the destination Bob, so that the information encoded compensates for the noise in channel \cite{shang2014quantum}, \cite{nguyen2017towards}. \item Next Phase is \textbf{quantum evolution phase}, where quantum information is put on the quantum channel, which maps the information to the receiver Bob. \item Final phase is \textbf{decoding phase}, which includes quantum information to be decoded by destination Bob.
 Here received quantum state, containing the exact information, can be a superposed state or a state possessing some noise.
 This state is then measured by Bob taking into account the error correcting procedures. \end{itemize}